 By choosing the example set forth by a prominent public figure, indicate the various ways an education can enrich your life, while standing as a role model for the next generation of scholars.

-Though life started for Celina Sotomayor as an orphan, she received military training, later supporting her family as a nurse and may well have inspired her daughter’s career decision by buying her an Encyclopedia Britannica; even so, Celina Sotomayor was emotionally distant in mothering through most of her daughter’s maturing years.
+In contrast to her husband, Celina Sotomayor received military training upon entering adulthood, later supporting her family as a nurse and may well have inspired her daughter’s career decision by buying her an Encyclopedia Britannica.
+Even so, Celina Sotomayor was emotionally distant in mothering through most of her daughter’s maturing years, perhaps due to her early life as an orphan.
 The lack of proper parental structure was most likely influential in instilling an early inclination for inquisitive prose and courtroom protocol, as indicated by her interest in the Nancy Drew book collection and the Perry Mason television series.
 In that league, U.S. Supreme Court Justice Sandra Day O’Connor, former Secretary of State Hillary Rodham Clinton, and former First Lady Laura Bush recognize Nancy Drew among the seminal figures in their early childhood years.
 Sandra O’Connor, now retired, was the first woman appointed to the U.S. Supreme Court.
 To their credit, American curators Carole Kismaric and Marvin Heiferman have contextualized this formative effect as follows:

 Nancy Drew bears a special responsibility: she stakes out new territory by showing girls how to take action, how to set their sights beyond what convention expects of them.
 Nancy was, and remains, an original in kids’ literature; she still teaches girls that it’s OK to be smarter than anyone else around, that success is the appropriate reward for being an independent, curious risk-taker who knows when to persevere and when to ask for help.
 Nancy, always open to life’s mysteries, invites her readers to seek nothing less for themselves.